pkgw/website-netlify-experiment/content/2018/operation-innovation.md

 track, but they are out there — especially if you’re simultaneously strong in research and technology.
 Honestly, I’m not feeling much in the way of regret about what might have been.
-Who knows what the future holds, but I’m very excited to start these new stage in my career and find out where it will take me.
+Who knows what the future holds, but I’m very excited to start this new stage in my career and find out where it will take me.